 Because Medicaid is a health insurance program for the poor, one must have income and assets below a certain limit to be eligible.
-For a single elderly or disabled person in New York State in 2013, these limits are $800/mo. of income and $14,400 in total assets.
-(The income limits for people Disabled, Age 65+, or Blind ("DAB"), people age 18-21 and their parents, grandparents or other "caretaker relatives" living with them are in BOX 3 on the HRA Medicaid Chart ).
+For a single elderly or disabled person in New York State in 2021, the income limit is $904/mo. of income. (after subtracting $20/mo disregard) (The income limits for people Disabled, Age 65+, or Blind ("DAB"), people age 18-21 and their parents, grandparents or other "caretaker relatives" living with them are in BOX 1 on the HRA Medicaid Chart).
 Because of the high cost of living, especially medical expenses, many people find that although they are barely scraping by, they are "too rich" to get Medicaid.
 Fortunately, there is sometimes a way of getting Medicaid even if your income and/or assets are over the limit: spend-down.

 The spend-down program (also called excess or surplus income) is a way for certain categories of applicants to get Medicaid even though their income or assets are over the limit, by offsetting their excess with medical expenses.
 For example, imagine two potential Medicaid applicants (who we will assume both are in the DAB category and both have assets below the limit).

-Pam has income of $900/mo., but also spends $140/mo. on medical supplies and doctor's visits.
-She would ordinarily not be eligible for Medicaid, because her income is over the limit by $88/mo.
+Pam has income of $1,050/mo., after deducting the cost of her Medigap policy.
+She would ordinarily not be eligible for Medicaid, because her income is over the limit by $146/mo.
 (Medicaid "disregards" the first $20 of income for people in the DAB category.. see all the Medicaid Resource and Income Disregards).
-However, she can "spend-down" her excess income to the Medicaid level by using the $ 88/mo. of medical expenses.
-Once she shows Medicaid that he has $ 88/mo. of medical expenses in a given month, then his Medicaid coverage will be activated for the rest of that month.
-It is almost like a monthly deductible.
+However, she can "spend-down" her excess income to the Medicaid level by submitting $146 of medical expenses incurred in the same month.
+Then her Medicaid coverage will be activated for the rest of that month.
+It is like a monthly deductible.
+If she had past unpaid bills when she applied for Medicaid, these could be applied toward her spenddown.
+Click here.

 Note that the spend-down program is not available to all New York Medicaid applicants.